svenkonings/JaCoMo/README.md

 ## 2. Extending functionality
 ### 2.1 Element overview
+See the image below for an overview of available elements and how they relate to each other.
+A solid arrow indicates the parent element.
+Dashed arrows indicate additional implemented interfaces.

 [![Elements](https://github.com/svenkonings/JaCoMo/raw/master/img/Elements.svg?sanitize=true)](https://github.com/svenkonings/JaCoMo/raw/master/img/Elements.svg)
+<sup>*Click image for larger version*</sup>

 ### 2.2 Custom visitors
+Custom visitors can be added by implementing the `Visitor` interface.
+When a visitor encounters an element, it will try to call its visit implementation for that element type.
+If no immediate implementation is found, the visitor will traverse up the parent tree till it finds an implementation for the visited element.
+If no implementation is found, a `NotImplementedException` is thrown.

 ### 2.3 Custom elements
+Custom elements should extend the `Elem` interface.
+When adding custom elements the `Visitor` interface should also be extended with corresponding visit methods for the new element types and the main `visit` method should be adapted as well (only for the new element types, for existing elements `super.visit` can be used).

+Existing `Visitor` implementations also need to be extended to use them with the new element types.
+The extended visitor only needs to implement visit methods for the new element types.
+Existing elements will be handled by the base visitor implementation (although the implementations can be overwritten if desired).

 ## 3. Progress
 The current version is a work-in-progress.
 The progress for the v0.1 minimum